Employment Lawyers Representing Employees in Miami

 Undue hardship is defined as an action requiring significant difficulty

-or expense when considered in light of factors such as an employer's
+or expense when considered in light of factors such as an employer's size,

-make an accommodation for a disabled employee.
+an accommodation for a disabled employee.

 Also, an employer is not obligated to provide personal use items such as